 The line on a spheroid (ellipsoid) defined by the intersection at the surface by a plane that passes through the center of the spheroid and the start and endpoints of a segment.
 This is also known as a great circle when a sphere is used.
 The great elliptic type allows you to create lines only.

-The units listed for each measure tool are derived from the units listed on the Units tab of the Options dialog box for the project.
+The units listed for each measure tool are derived from the units set for the project.
+Click Project, and click Options, then select the Units tab from the Options dialog box to review the unit settings.
 To add a new unit, click <Select Unit Code> and choose from the list of all available units.
 To remove, format, or make the default, right-click the unit.
-Only a single measurement unit can be actively displayed at a time.
+On the Measure window, only a single measurement unit can be actively displayed at a time.